India heaven for Muslims; their economic, religious rights secure: Naqvi after OIC criticism

 He also cautioned against fake news and conspiracies aimed at spreading misinformation, he said.
 The authorities have been working for safety and well-being of all citizens of the country and such type of rumours and conspiracies are a "nefarious design" to weaken the fight against coronavirus, Naqvi said.

-"Under the leadership of Prime Minister Narendra Modi, the entire country is united in fight against coronavirus by breaking all barriers of caste, religion and region," he said..
+"Under the leadership of Prime Minister Narendra Modi, the entire country is united in fight against coronavirus by breaking all barriers of caste, religion and region," he said.
+Speaking about the holy month of Ramzan, which is to start from April 24 or 25, Naqvi said all Muslim religious leaders, Imams as well as religious and social organisations have jointly decided to offer prayers and perform other religious rituals during Ramzan staying inside their home.

+More than 30 state waqf boards have started working on the strategy to ensure strict and honest implementation of lockdown, curfew and social distancing during Ramzan with the cooperation of the Muslim community.
+A decision had been taken last week during a meeting of all the state waqf boards through video conferencing under the chairmanship of Naqvi that all the state waqf boards will ensure strict implementation of lockdown, curfew and social distancing during the holy month of Ramzan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)